Skip to main content

 Note

 This post is a little more hasty than some of my others, in the interest of keeping up with unfolding events.
 I hope you’ll bear with the jumble of thoughts.
-It’s being actively edited, though I’ve noted updates made since the original publish date.
-(Look for the “Update mm/dd/yy” marker.)
+It’s being actively edited; use the table of contents below to jump to any updates.

 Cover image from this Etsy store (unaffiliated).